Western Migrations logo

 • Cody Schroeder, Wildlife Staff Specialist, [email protected]

-New Mexico: Partners in New Mexico include the New Mexico Department of Game and Fish as well as the Cooperative Research Unit at New Mexico State University.
-The entities have a collaborative approach to mapping ungulate migration and have been involved with the CMT since 2021 and the publication of Volume 2.
+New Mexico: Partners in New Mexico include the New Mexico Department of Game and Fish (NMDGF) as well as the New Mexico Cooperative Fish and Wildlife Research Unit at New Mexico State University.
+The entities employ a collaborative approach to mapping ungulate migrations and have participated in the CMT since 2021 and the publication of Volume 2.

 • Orrin Duvuvuei, Deer Program Manager, [email protected]